a-manic/watershed-segmentation/README.md

 We are given an input image and the corresponding seed points for that image.
 Seed points are just pixel locations of a few points in each expected region of the segmentation.
 We start from this list of seeds and grow our regions.

-The end results of this model look like this: *separate paragraph*
+The end results of this model look like the image below, where the image on the left is the input and the image on the right is the output.
 ![alt text](https://github.com/a-manic/watershed-segmentation/blob/main/outputs/Result.jpg)

 ## References